 The WUR AP shall use BIP-CMAC-128 to provide data integrity and replay protection and shall use an integrity key to compute the MIC of the WUR Wake-up frame, which is defined below:

-Broadcast and group addressed WUR Wake-up frames shall be protected using a separate WIGTK that is negotiated as defined in 12.7.7 (Group key handshake)(#3275)
+Broadcast and group addressed WUR Wake-up frames shall be protected using a WIGTK(#3413) that is negotiated as defined in 12.7.7 (Group key handshake)(#3275)

-Individually addressed WUR Wake-up frames shall be protected using a separate WTK that is negotiated as defined in 12.7.6 (4-way handshake).(#3276)
+Individually addressed WUR Wake-up frames shall be protected using a WTK(#3413) that is negotiated as defined in 12.7.6 (4-way handshake).(#3276)

 The CMAC output for BIP-CMAC-128 shall be truncated to 16 bits: MIC = Truncate-16 (CMAC Output).
 The MIC shall be included in the FCS field of the protected WUR Wake-up frame.

-The AAD shall have a length of 40 bits consisting of the Frame Control, and the ID field, which are obtained from the WUR Wake-up frame, the Embedded BSSID field, which is equal to the 16 MSBs of the compressed BSSID (see 29.5.2 (Compressed BSSID)), and 4 reserved bits as shown in Figure 29-2 (AAD construction for WUR frames).
+The AAD shall have a length of 40 bits consisting of the Frame Control, and the ID field, which are obtained from the WUR Wake-up frame, 4 reserved bits, and the Embedded BSSID field, which is equal to the 16 MSBs of the compressed BSSID (see 29.5.2 (Compressed BSSID)), as shown in Figure 29-2 (AAD construction for WUR frames).(#3414)